 - Decide on the city you wish to teach in.
 Narrow down your search to a specific region or city in which to start job-hunting.
 Your decision may be influenced by factors such as weather, money-earning potential, or personal preference, and a little bit of in-depth research into the area will serve you well.
 Weather may seem like a minor factor, but when you consider the temperatures in northern China often dip as low as minus 30 degrees Celsius, such factors suddenly become a bit more important!

 - Do your research on standard contracts for ESL teachers in China.
-A typical contract will provide you with a return airfare, accommodation, a minimum salary of 3500 RMB per month, (approximately ₤250-₤300 at the time of writing), and some form of holiday pay in exchange for a one year commitment, (a one-way airfare is usually provided for 6 month contracts.)
+A typical contract will provide you with a return airfare, accommodation, a minimum salary of 8000 RMB per month, (approximately US$1100), and some form of holiday pay in exchange for a one year commitment, (a one-way airfare is usually provided for 6-month contracts.)
 This salary sounds very low but it is more than enough to enjoy a comfortable lifestyle.
 If money is an important motivating factor, larger cities such as Beijing and Shanghai offer greater potential for extra part-time work.
 Beware of making the assumption that provincial capitals will offer similar amenities for foreigners as Beijing or Shanghai; in my experience, this is often not the case.

 - Send off as many applications and queries possible.
 Now is the time to start sending off queries.
 Compose a standard email giving brief details about yourself and what you are looking for from an ESL position.
 It is worth including a line detailing why you wish to work in their particular city.
 Many job descriptions will ask you to send photocopies of your degree certificates and passport straightaway if you are interested, but I normally wait until I have received a response from my standard email before taking the time to organise this.
 You may be asked to email a colour photograph of yourself too, and this is an indication of the importance Chinese people place on appearance.
 When you start to receive replies, you can assess how trustworthy and suitable each position is and make further contact as you wish.